Content Marketing And SEO: How To Use Keywords Correctly

 These are the most widespread mistakes people do when trying to optimize their texts for search engines.
 Keep reading to reveal and avoid these mistakes.

 A semantic core is an important thing and if it is done wrong it might ruin the entire SEO.
 You will end up with untargeted traffic that gives nothing but disappointment.

 It usually happens when a website owner ignores the services of an SEO expert and builds a semantic core by himself.
 No wonder that he is a fool for pains and perhaps he will never again turn to SEO assuming it useless.

 2. Single-rooted keywords in one text

-Search engines will count them as a spam.
+Search engines will count them as spam.
 It goes without saying that people will just not read articles that are overstuffed with keywords.
 And those ones who know what stands for optimization for search engines will just leave your site and hardly ever come back lately.
-A great many of keywords tell your readers that the profit is the only things that matter to you.
+A great many keywords tell your readers that profit is the only thing that matters to you.

 3. Overuse of keywords in bold

 Now it’s time to check some points of your on-page optimization.
 There is one tricky thing about putting words and phrases in bold.
 The matter is that you can make your text bold with two different tags: <b> and <strong>.
 And while the first one has a purely decorative function, the second one serves to tell search engines about the significance of the word or phrase in bold, it makes an accent on them.
 Of course, if you put a few keywords in bold, it will play for you.
 Though, when you overuse bold, search engines get it as spam and shady tactic for higher rankings.